Olive Garden Minestrone Soup Recipe

 Mmmminestrone soup… With a thin tomato broth, fresh veggies, pasta, and beans, minestrone soup is one of those magical dishes that manages to be both light and hearty at the same time.

-Today we’re sharing with you our version of Olive Garden Minestrone Soup that we think you’re going to like it even more than the OG goodness.
+Today we’re sharing with you our version of Olive Garden Minestrone Soup that we think you’re going to like, even more than the OG goodness.
 It’s an easy vegetarian and vegan recipe that is sure to satisfy, and of course, pairs perfectly with breadsticks and salad!

 Copycat Olive Garden Minestrone Soup